Skip to content

 Am I required to walk roofs for a wind mitigation inspection?

-No, but you'll need to take pictures of the roof covering.
+No, as a home inspector, you are not required to walk the roof during a wind mitigation inspection.
+You will need to take pictures of the roof covering.
 The rest of the inspection can be done from an attic or visually from a ladder.

 Yes.
+As is the case with all ancillary services, offering a wind mitigation inspection will up your revenue per inspection (RPI).
 Charging an additional $75 - $200 for 30 minutes plus a little reporting time is a pretty good deal.
 Doing a few of these a week could easily net you an additional $10,000 to $25,000 per year.

-States like Florida offer enticing insurance discounts for homeowners who get wind mitigation reports.
-So much so that the cost of the inspection will pay for itself in a year (and then some).
+States like Florida offer enticing insurance discounts for homeowners who get wind mitigation reports, so much so that the cost of the inspection will pay for itself in a year (and then some).
 Savings range from $50 - $1,000 on home insurance.
-It's a win for both you and clients.
+It's a win for both you and your clients.

 Even better, a home cannot "fail" a wind mitigation inspection.
-If a roof has construction that exceed minimum standards, clients receive a discount.
+If a roof has construction that exceeds minimum standards, clients receive a discount.
 If not, then there is no penalty.

 Leave a Comment